Showing posts with label playground. Show all posts

 Nevada at the Waterfall at the Marriott Hotel

-Hannah called from school and wanted me to pick her up so I loaded the grandkids into the car and we rode to Roger High School to pick up Hannah.
+Hannah called from school and asked me to pick her up, so I loaded the grandkids into the car and we rode to Roger High School to pick her up.
+For supper, I made baked potatoes with all the fixings: cheese, bacon bits, and sour cream.
+I also made a strawberry p.e, and Montana ate his fill of it.

-Jake came over to get Hannah, I made Jake a potato with all the trimmings.
+Jake came over to get Hanna., I made Jake a potato with all the trimmings.